Why learn Swedish? Learning Swedish is essential not only to living in Sweden, but becoming integrated in the Swedish culture and life.

 Qualifications & Visas

-Regardless of Swedish language level, you will be able to find a course that suits your needs in Sweden.
+Regardless of your Swedish language level, you will be able to find a course that suits your needs in Sweden.
 Sweden allows U.S. Citizens to be in the country without a visa for 90 days, which means for those people staying longer will require a residence permit before entering the country.
 These permits can be applied for at a Swedish consulate or embassy.

 Group courses don’t require a university tie to an American university, which means this option is open to language learners of all ages.
 Homestay and private tutoring allows for students to learn Swedish privately and on an intimate level that university and group course students do not have.